 ePermitting is DHEC's online platform for environmental permitting, licensing, registration, reporting, monitoring, complaints, compliance and enforcement. ePermitting is designed to support the full regulatory lifecycle while allowing you, our customers, to do business with the agency through the platform; among many other features.

-Programs are phased into ePermitting and the team is currently working to implement the Air Quality, Environmental Response, Groundwater Withdrawal, Mining and Reclamation, and the Solid Waste program along with environmental and food complaints.
-Those programs will join Agriculture, Asbestos, Coastal Zone Consistency, Critical Area Permitting, Dam Safety, Infectious Waste, Navigable Waters/Water Quality Certification, Private Wells, Stormwater, Surface Water Withdrawal, and Wastewater.
+Programs are phased into ePermitting and the team is currently working to implement Air Quality, Onsite Wastewater, the five programs of the Site Assessment, Remediation & Revitalization Division, and Underground Injection Control.
+Those programs will join Agriculture, Asbestos, Coastal Zone Consistency, Critical Area Permitting, Dam Safety, Environmental Response, Groundwater Withdrawal, Infectious Waste, Mining and Reclamation, Navigable Waters/Water Quality Certification, Private Wells, Solid Waste, Stormwater, Surface Water Withdrawal, and Wastewater along with environmental complaints.

 Here is a list of some of the system’s core functionalities:

 - Applications – Account registration, online submittal of applications, other service requests